 Real Reads abridged versions of Austen’s six novels, retold by Gill Tavner and illustrated by Ann Kronheimer

-You can find my review of the Real Reads Sense and Sensibility here.
+My review of the Real Reads Sense and Sensibility.

 My post on “Pride and Prejudice for Babies” includes a discussion of the Real Reads Pride and Prejudice.

 My thirteen-year-old friend Rose wrote a review of the Real Reads Mansfield Park for my blog.
-And here’s what Rose, now fourteen, says about her first impressions on reading the complete novel, after first encountering the story in the abridged version: “Rose Reads Mansfield Park.”
+And here’s what Rose said at the age of fourteen about her first impressions on reading the complete novel, after first encountering the story in the abridged version: “Rose Reads Mansfield Park.”